devlato/tc39-proposal-key-exclusion-syntax-in-object-spread/README.md

 ## Advantages

-- **Supports Dynamic and Complex Keys**: Handles variables and expressions as keys.
+- **Supports Dynamic and Complex Keys**: Handles variables, strings with spaces, symbols, and expressions as keys.
 - **Improved Readability**: Keeps code clean and declarative.
-- **Performance Gains**: Avoids unnecessary property deletions by not copying excluded keys.
+- **Performance Gains**: Avoids unnecessary property deletions by not copying excluded keys where feasible.
 - **Reduced Boilerplate**: Simplifies exclusion patterns in complex merges.

 ---

 ## Conclusion

 The proposed key exclusion syntax enhances the flexibility and clarity of object spread operations.
-Its ability to operate contextually and handle complex, dynamic keys makes it a powerful tool for JavaScript developers.
+Its ability to handle dynamic keys, complex expressions, strings with spaces, and symbols makes it a robust tool for JavaScript developers.
 By eliminating unnecessary object copies or deletions, it also provides performance benefits in large-scale applications.

 Contributions and feedback are welcome!